aiformankind/lets-stop-wildfires-hackathon/wildfire_smoke_challenge_1B.md

 #### Submission
 You will have to create a new github repo for your codes with the MIT License.
-See Hackathon rules for more infos.
-For evaluation, we will run your program against a new test dataset.
+To allow us to evaluate your model against our test dataset, you can either

+1) Save your model in HDF5 format and share it in your repo.
+If the model size is over 100MB, please provide either Dropbox or Google Drive link to your model.
+We will load your model and evaluate it against our test dataset.

+or

-You need to build a model that is capable to tell if there is smoke in a single image.
-For evaluation, your program will read in a folder consists of multiple images and predict whether there is smoke or no smoke in each image and write the output in a CSV file with the following format.
+2) Provide a python program to read in a folder consists of multiple images and predict whether there is smoke or no smoke in each image and write the output in a CSV file with the following format.

 ##### Output File
 image_name, smoke_detected(1 if smoke detected or 0 if no smoke)